- My LS

 Working remotely or from other local offices

-In a local lockdown scenario, individuals in the affected area should work from home if they are able to and only travel into, out of and within the local lockdown area for essential reasons.
+If your local authority enters one of the higher tiers, individuals in the affected area should work from home if they’re able to, and only travel into, out of and within the local lockdown area for essential reasons.

 If the office is in the affected area, but a staff member lives outside of the affected area, firms may wish to consider whether they can attend another local office if that office is outside of the affected area.

-The government has provided guidelines on travel restrictions for areas under local lockdown.
+The government have provided guidelines on travel restrictions for areas under the different local COVID alert levels.

 Review your risk register and incorporate appropriate updates to reflect the possibility of a local lockdown.

-Drafting your risk register may help to focus on mitigation steps that need to be taken in this scenario.
+Drafting your risk register may help to focus on mitigation steps which need to be taken in this scenario.

 Fraudsters are taking advantage of the measures announced by the government to support people and businesses affected by coronavirus.